adamhashi/genero-syntax-highlighting/README.md

 ## Requirements

 Visual Studio Code I guess.
+Download the [vsix file](https://files.catbox.moe/8e5jwu.vsix), hit F1 and search for vsix.
 You'll also need to add this to your settings.json file in C:/Users/*You*/AppData/Roaming/Code/User/:

     "editor.tokenColorCustomizations": {